LeetLLM

 Three types of attention

 The transformer architecture uses attention in three distinct patterns.
-Bidirectional attention is like a support dashboard where every event in an order timeline can see every other event.
-Causal attention processes that timeline left to right, where each new event can only use earlier events.
-Cross-attention is like a reply generator reading from a separate policy document while writing the customer response.
+Bidirectional attention lets every position read every other visible position.
+Causal attention processes a sequence left to right, where each new token can only use earlier tokens.
+Cross-attention lets a target sequence read from a separate source sequence, such as a decoder reading encoder states.

 1. Bidirectional self-attention (encoder)

-Every non-padding token may attend to every other non-padding token; there is no future-token mask.
+Every non-padding token may attend to every other non-padding token; there's no future-token mask.
 Encoder architectures such as BERT use this pattern for tasks where the full input is available.
 For example, given a complete sentence, every word's representation can use every other word:

 text

-1"The package missed the dock" 2 Token "missed" attends to: [The, package, missed, the, dock] (full context)
+1"The cache grew quickly" 2 Token "grew" attends to: [The, cache, grew, quickly] (full context)

 2. Causal self-attention (decoder)